 The Consultant and TRC will review the final set of alternatives and recommendations made by the Advisory Group and the TRC will make a final recommendation.
-A Draft Fish Passage on the low side and +30% to +100% on the high side, depending on the technological complexity of the project, appropriate reference information, and the inclusion of an appropriate contingency determination.
+A Draft Fish Passage the project, appropriate reference information, and the inclusion of an appropriate contingency determination.
 Ranges could exceed those shown in unusual circumstances.
 As little as 1 hour or less to perhaps more than 200 hours may have been spent preparing the estimate depending on the project and estimating methodology."

-&lt;sup>8 How to define "short-term" and "long-term" should be discussed at TRC meeting #1.
+20 How to define "short-term" and "long-term" should be discussed at TRC meeting #1.